Ikea reveals the secret to happiness, and it’s not furniture

 Sorry, but giving up on this assignment was my form of hygge.

 That said, I think I got the point quickly enough.
 The episodes each highlight a celebrated effect of Danish public policy by interviewing someone who has greatly benefitted from it—inside lavishly, assumingly Ikea-laden spaces that imply the importance of good furniture by association.
-In one episode, a student shows off her tiny but lavishly decorated container apartment, explaining that the government will pay her to go to school as long as she wishes.
+In one episode, a student shows off her tiny but neatly decorated container apartment, explaining that the government will pay her to go to school as long as she wishes.
 This is before she jumps off a nearby pier with Torres (who despite his own massive student loans, maintains a ripped physique).
 In another episode, Ching and Torres visit a group of new mothers, who’ve all been paired up by the government to meet and support one another.

 “In Denmark, it’s quite common to leave your child outside when they’re sleeping in the stroller, then you can go inside and have coffee and eat,” one woman explains, as the group approaches an unmarked brick building.
 Then they go inside to a toddler “gym class” in a place that looks a lot like an empty coffee shop—where they sit around a table and have coffee.